YannGuidon/miniMAC_tx/README.md

 ## What is this miniMAC

 This unit (de)scrambles 16-bit data (+ a 17th bit for data/control framing).
-The 18-bit result is suitable for sending to a PHY for serialisation and line coding.
-Due to pin constraints, the data are transmitted in DDR, using both edges of the clock signal.
+The 18-bit result is suitable for feeding an upcoming PHY for serialisation and line coding.
+Due to pin constraints, the data are transmitted in two cycles.

 This unit combines two bleeding-edge circuits: